-6 Foods You Should Eat For Optimal Eye Health and Vision
+6 Foods You Should Eat For Optimal Eye Health And Vision

-Eating a nutritious diet is essential for maintaining overall health, and that includes eye health and vision.
-Eating certain foods can provide the body with essential vitamins and minerals that help protect and strengthen your eyesight.
-From dark leafy greens to brightly colored fruits and veggies, there are plenty of delicious and healthy options available to improve your eyesight.
-Here are six foods you should Foods You Should Eat For Optimal Eye Health and Vision.
+Diet is key to maintaining overall health, including eye health and vision.
+Eating certain foods can provide your body with essential vitamins and minerals needed to protect and strengthen eyesight – from dark leafy greens to colorful fruits and veggies there are plenty of delicious and healthy choices available that may improve eyesight.
+Here are six foods you should consume for optimal eye health and vision.

 1) Leafy Greens